Wence024/ClassFlow/docs/user-guide.md

 - **I see an error notification:**
   - Read the message for details.
 Most errors are due to missing fields or scheduling conflicts.
 - **My data disappeared:**
-  - If you cleared your browser storage, your data may be lost.
-Future versions will support cloud backup.
+  - This should no longer be an issue.
+Since your data is stored securely in your cloud account, it is not affected by clearing your browser's local storage.

 ## More Help